Damienb123/Three-Day-Forecast/README.md

 ## Reference

+For needed thorough analysis of the project, please refer to the attached .pdf documenatation file.

 ## Conclusion
 The Three-Day Forecast API provides essential weather information for the upcoming days, allowing users to prepare and plan accordingly.
 The API is straightforward to use, returning detailed weather data in a simple JSON format.